IBM/ibm-block-csi-driver/README.md

 In Kubernetes v1.13, because the feature was alpha, it was disabled by default.
 To enable the use of CSIDriver on these versions, do the following:

-1. Ensure the feature gate is enabled via the following Kubernetes feature flag: --feature-gates=CSIDriverRegistry=true For example on kubeadm installation add the flag inside the /etc/kubernetes/manifests/kube-apiserver.yaml.
+1. Ensure the feature gate is enabled via the following Kubernetes feature flag: `--feature-gates=CSIDriverRegistry=true` For example on kubeadm installation add the flag inside the `/etc/kubernetes/manifests/kube-apiserver.yaml`.
 2. Either ensure the CSIDriver CRD is automatically installed via the Kubernetes Storage CRD addon OR manually install the CSIDriver CRD on the Kubernetes cluster with the following command:
    ```sh
    #> kubectl create -f https://raw.githubusercontent.com/kubernetes/csi-api/master/pkg/crd/manifests/csidriver.yaml